wecode-swiss-bruno/PHP-Sync-2-FTP-Servers-Files-And-Directories/README.md

 # HOW TO USE

 1. Update the following variables in the script with your FTP server details:
     - `$ftpHost`: The hostname or IP address of the FTP server.
     - `$ftpUser`: The username for the FTP server.
     - `$ftpPassword`: The password for the FTP server.
     - `$remoteDir`: The remote directory to synchronize.
     - `$localDir`: The local directory to synchronize.

 2. Place this script in the root directory of your project.

 3. Run the script by visiting a URL linked to it (for example: `www.yourwebsite.com/syncftp.php` ) using a PHP interpreter (e.g. `php file-sync.php`).

 # CRON JOB (automatic synchronization)

 If you want to run the script in the background, you can use a cron job to execute it at regular intervals.
-Usually, you can set up a cron job directly on your hosting provider's control panel or by using the `crontab` command on a Linux server
+Usually, you can set up a cron job directly on your hosting provider's control panel or by using the `crontab` command on a Linux server.

-Infos about CRON JOB: https://www.ionos.com/digitalguide/server/configuration/cron-jobs-in-linux/
+Infos about CRON JOB: [https://www.ionos.com/digitalguide/server/configuration/cron-jobs-in-linux/](https://www.ionos.com/digitalguide/server/configuration/cron-jobs-in-linux/)

 # Infos

-Local = your server where this script is running Remote = the FTP server (source) from where you want to sync files
+Local = your server where this script is running

+Remote = the FTP server (source) from where you want to sync files

 # File Synchronization Script